×

 Step 2: The registrant will then need to choose a registrar to register the domain.

 A registrar is a company that sells domain names (often offering multiple different TLDs), in addition to the other main services it provides, such as web hosting, website building/design or email.
-Registrars have a contract with registries, who give them the authorisation to sell their domain names, as long as they fulfil the terms of their contract.

-Alternatively, the registrant can buy the domain from a reseller, is a third-party company or individual that is authorised by a domain registrar to sell domain names to end-users.
-In some cases, a reseller may act as an intermediary between the registrant and the registrar, handling the registration process on behalf of the registrant.
-It is worth noting that while a reseller may facilitate the domain registration process, the ultimate responsibility for the domain and its management remains with the registrant.
-If any issues arise with the domain, the registrant will need to contact their registrar directly to resolve the issue, even if the reseller was involved in the initial registration.
+In some cases, a reseller may act as a broker between the registrant and the registrar, handling the registration process on behalf of the registrant.
+Though, it is worth noting that while a reseller may facilitate the domain registration process, the ultimate responsibility for the domain and its management remains with the registrant.
+If any issues arise with the domain, you will need to contact your registrar directly to resolve the issue, even if a reseller was involved in the initial registration.

-At this stage, the registrant will be asked to provide contact information and pay for the registration.
-In many cases, registrants will also be asked to go through additional steps to prove their identity or to meet other technical or presence requirements.
-Each TLD’s specific obligations and requirements can be found on the registry website.
-To find a list of CENTR member registries with links to their websites, see our Members page.
+At this stage, the registrant will be asked to provide their contact information and pay for the registration.
+In many cases, registrants will also be asked to go through additional checks to prove their identity or to meet other technical or presence requirements.

 registration link actors

-Step 3: Potential checks
+Step 3: Additional checks and domain activation

-If the domain name is available, and the registrant passes the potential checks, the registrar will provide the registry with the details of the domain name, and the domain will be added to the registry’s zone file.
-A zone file is a text file that describes a DNS zone - it is essentially a list that contains the mappings between domain names and IP addresses and other resources.
+If the domain name is available and the registrant passes any additional checks, the registrar will provide the registry with the details of the domain name, and the domain will be added to the registry’s zone file.

 The DNS servers will be updated, and the domain name will be mapped to an IP address.
 The registrant will be notified that their domain has been successfully registered and activated.